 There's gold in them thar hills.
 And you're about to strike it rich, dear runner.
-Beginning at the Hepburn Springs Recreational Oval, you'll run a golden single track seam from the north to the south, taking in a loop of Lake Daylesford for kicks.
+Beginning at the Hepburn Springs Recreational Oval, you'll run a golden single track seam from north south, taking in a loop of Lake Daylesford for kicks.
 Mind the geese.

 Yes, it's legal to stop at the Boathouse for a coffee.
 But down the picollo quick, clock's still ticking.

 24km COURSE DESCRIPTOR

 The half marathon distance course tracks from the north, beginning at the Hepburn Springs Recreation Oval (access via Twentieth Street, off Main Road, Hepburn Springs).
 We’ll run you a lap of the oval to spread tings out, before darting you off to the north, along an open grassy peninsula.
 Watch your footing – we drop you down a steep rocky patch and on to the Goldfields Track proper, which runs as a benched track high over Sailors Creek below.
 This is your navigational aid.
 Keeping the riverbed to your right shoulder, you will trace the river upstream, weaving and winding around rocky outcrops, and through dry box, peppermint and stringybark eucalypt forests.
 The running is at times sweeping and smooth underfoot and at other times more technical with rocks and roots to dance over.
 Be mindful when on narrow stretches, as there are some steep drop-offs.